infracamp/infracamp/docs/how-to/gcp-install-debian-ubuntu.md

 ## Conclusion

-It's really easy to autodeploy docker swarm cluster to google cloud platform.
+It's really easy to script automated docker swarm cluster deployments on google cloud platform.

 Instead of updating nodes, you can spin up a new cluster.
 Deploy the services and switch over DNS names without the risk of downtime due to updates.